LION-GNI Sustainability Audits

 The program, open to all LION members, also offers up to $6,000 in funding to participants who implement a minimum of three action recommendations.
 You can apply to become a LION member here.
 If you are not a LION member, please complete your membership application at least two weeks prior to the upcoming audit cycle deadline to be considered for that cycle.
 Membership applications must be submitted by September 26 to be considered for the October-November Audit cycle.

-Apply to participate in the LION-GNI Sustainability Audits and Funding program by completing the application form below.
-We will accept applications on a rolling basis throughout 2022.
-To be considered for the October-November Audit cycle, please complete the application by October 10.
-If you're a LION member and have questions about the Sustainability Audits and Funding program, please email Andrew Rockway at [email protected].
+Applications for our Sustainability Audits will reopen in late spring 2023.
+If you're a LION member and have questions about the LION-GNI Sustainability Audits and Funding program, please email Andrew Rockway at [email protected].

 One last note: We’ve received many inquiries from funders, researchers and other journalism-support organizations about our Audit.
 If you’d like to learn more about our process, reach out to Lisa Heyamoto at [email protected].
 We’re more than happy to share and hear your feedback.